The Inside Scoop

 Do bring:

-• First up, a sleep mask if you’re light-sensitive—our gorgeous old windows let in charm and sunrise.
+• A sleep mask if you’re light-sensitive (our gorgeous old windows let in charm—and sunrise)

-• Also helpful: Earplugs, if you’re a light sleeper—140-year-old charm sometimes creaks, chirps, or tiptoes – not to mention the neighbors.
+• Earplugs if you’re a light sleeper (140-year-old charm sometimes creaks, chirps, or tiptoes… not to mention the neighbors)

-• Most importantly, yourself.
-We’ve stocked the essentials so you can pack light—and yes, we include robes, even if we secretly hope no one actually wears them in public spaces.
+• Yourself (we’ve stocked the essentials so you can pack light—and yes, we include robes, even if we secretly hope no one wears them in public spaces)

-• And finally, a sense of humor and an appreciation for quirks, creaky floors, and historic personality.
+• A sense of humor and an appreciation for quirks, creaky floors, and historic personality

 Leave behind: